top of page

 What is Energy Psychology?

 Sensitive people sense subtleties in their environment, and no therapeutic approach is more subtle than energy healing.
-When combined with psychotherapy, this modality helps prevent overwhelm, heightens emotional intelligence and intuition, improves self-esteem, clarifies boundaries between self and other, and helps solidify deep and lasting change.
+When combined with psychotherapy, Energy Psychology helps prevent overwhelm, heightens emotional intelligence and intuition, improves self-esteem, clarifies boundaries between self and other, and helps solidify deep and lasting change.
 I use multiple forms of Energy Psychology, including Emotional Freedom Technique (or "tapping"), which is evidenced-based and trauma-informed.

 Do you take insurance?

-No. I can provide superbills for you to submit to your insurance company; however, there is no guarantee that you will be reimbursed.
+I can provide superbills for you to submit to your insurance company; however, I cannot guarantee that they will reimburse you for my services.

 What are your rates?

-*The Colorado 2023 market rates for working with a Highly Sensitive Person Knowledgeable Therapist top out around $210/hr, with most therapists charging $150/hr.
-These rates have been carefully calculated to ensure your Highly Sensitive Therapist is not overworked in a career with a high rate of professional burnout.
-These rates help your therapist pay down student loan debt associated with their advanced degree(s), afford continuing education and clinical supervision/case consultation on your behalf, counter lost wages associated with taking vacation and sick leave, and meet household living expenses like rent/mortgage, healthcare costs, etc.
+According to my research, the 2024 market rates for working with a Highly Sensitive Person Knowledgeable Therapist top out around $210/hr, with most therapists charging $150/hr.
+These rates help therapists pay down student loan debt associated with their advanced degree(s), afford continuing education and clinical supervision/case consultation on your behalf, counter lost wages associated with taking vacation and sick leave, and meet household living expenses, without overworking.
+If you're in the financial position to do so, thank you for supporting us, as we advocate for a more sustainable profession!

 What forms of payment do you accept?